-- Contribute to strengthening the cyber resilience of the Italian financial system and the security of digital infrastructures and payments, by taking the following steps: intensify coordination with international policy forums, other national authorities especially the National Cyber Security Agency and the private sector, with a view to adapting strategies, rules and instruments and to improving knowledge of phenomena; enhance the cyber resilience of individual actors, the business continuity of the financial system as a whole and the protection of users, by promoting cyber exercises, communication initiatives for risk prevention in the Italian financial community and awareness-raising campaigns for the public and businesses - Improve the security and resilience of the Bank's ICT services by taking the following actions: increasing our cyber threat information acquisition, production and sharing capacity (cyber intelligence); improving the efficiency and effectiveness of our cyber defence systems, in order to detect and handle increasingly advanced attacks in a timely manner (cyber defence); and fortifying the resilience of the Bank's processes and ICT services to ensure their functioning even in the event of adverse cyber events (cyber resilience)
+- cyber attack campaigns - Contribute to strengthening the cyber resilience of the Italian financial system and the security of digital infrastructures and payments by intensifying coordination with international policy forums, other national authorities especially the National Cyber Security Agency and the private sector, with a view to adapting strategies, rules and instruments and to improving knowledge of phenomena - Supervise cyber risks through ongoing prevention and preparedness of individual operators and the financial sector as a whole, increasing the cyber resilience of individual operators and promoting exercises, communication initiatives for risk prevention in the Italian financial community, and awareness programmes for citizens and companies

-2. Commitment to economic and financial innovation in Italy and in Europe
+2. Commitment to economic and financial innovation in Italy and in Europe analyse economic phenomena and to support institutional tasks.